awsdocs/amazon-ecs-developer-guide/doc_source/task_cannot_pull_image.md

 # CannotPullContainer task errors<a name="task_cannot_pull_image"></a>

-The following errors indicate that when creating a task, the container image specified could not be retrieved\.
+The following errors indicate that, when creating a task, the container image specified can't be retrieved\.

 Connection timed out
 When a Fargate task is launched, its elastic network interface requires a route to the internet to pull container images\.
-If you receive an error similar to the following when launching a task, it is because a route to the internet does not exist:
+If you receive an error similar to the following when launching a task, it's because a route to the internet doesn't exist:

 ```
 CannotPullContainerError: API error (500): Get https://111122223333.dkr.ecr.us-east-1.amazonaws.com/v2/: net/http: request canceled while waiting for connection"
 ```
 To resolve this issue, you can:
 + For tasks in public subnets, specify **ENABLED** for **Auto\-assign public IP** when launching the task\.
 For more information, see [Run a standalone task](ecs_run_task.md)\.
 + For tasks in private subnets, specify **DISABLED** for **Auto\-assign public IP** when launching the task, and configure a NAT gateway in your VPC to route requests to the internet\.
 For more information, see [NAT Gateways](https://docs.aws.amazon.com/vpc/latest/userguide/vpc-nat-gateway.html) in the *Amazon VPC User Guide*\.
-For more information about creating a VPC with public and private subnets, including a NAT gateway for the private subnets, see [Tutorial: Creating a VPC with Public and Private Subnets for Your Clusters](create-public-private-vpc.md)\.
+For instructions on how to create a VPC with public and private subnets, including a NAT gateway for the private subnets, see [Tutorial: Creating a VPC with Public and Private Subnets for Your Clusters](create-public-private-vpc.md)\.

 Context canceled
-The common cause for this error is because the VPC your task is using does not have a route to pull the container image from Amazon ECR\.
+The common cause for this error is because the VPC your task is using doesn't have a route to pull the container image from Amazon ECR\.

 Image not found
 When you specify an Amazon ECR image in your container definition, you must use the full URI of your ECR repository along with the image name in that repository\.
-If the repository or image cannot be found, you receive the following error:
+If the repository or image can't be found, you receive the following error:

 ```
 CannotPullContainerError: API error (404): repository 111122223333.dkr.ecr.us-east-1.amazonaws.com/<repo>/<image> not found
 ```
 To resolve this issue, verify the repository URI and the image name\.
-Also ensure that you have set up the proper access using the task execution IAM role\.
+Also make sure that you have set up the proper access using the task execution IAM role\.
 For more information about the task execution role, see [Amazon ECS task execution IAM role](task_execution_IAM_role.md)\.

 Insufficient disk space
 If the root volume of your container instance has insufficient disk space when pulling the container image, you see an error similar to the following: